ryan-lab-duke/programming-for-sds-site/_sources/course-info/slack.md

 ## Access Slack workspace

-We will send an invite link to all enrolled students via email (and Canvas)..
+We will send an invite link to all enrolled students via email (and Canvas).
 Before you can start using Slack, you should create a new account (if you don’t have one already) and accept the invitation you have received.

 After accepting the invitation, you can access the course Slack team via this link: http://xxx.slack.com